clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 *****************************

-In this section, you will create a new VM, configure its basic parameters such as drive size, number of CPUs, memory size, and attach the |CL| installer ISO.
+In this section, you will create a new VM, configure its basic parameters such as drive size, number of CPUs, memory size, and then attach the |CL| installer ISO.

 #.
 Under the :guilabel:`Navigator` window, select :guilabel:`Virtual Machines`.
     See Figure 4.